 Of course, that’s not how she sees it at all.
 “If a company doesn’t want to do things in the right way, the above-board, ethical way,” she says, “they won’t last long with us.”
 She says her firm’s relationships with Craig James and the meat-packing plant were brief.

-The longer we talk about all the things she does, the longer we aren’t talking about the embezzlement.
-This is how framing works.‘SHE’S THE BEST’: The first time I met Spaeth, she was working for an airport restaurant vendor who felt like he’d been unfairly cut out of business opportunities at both Love Field and Dallas/Fort Worth International Airport.
+[inline_image id=”1″ align=”” crop=””]‘SHE’S THE BEST’: The first time I met Spaeth, she was working for an airport restaurant vendor who felt like he’d been unfairly cut out of business opportunities at both Love Field and Dallas/Fort Worth International Airport.
 We all sat in the conference room and went over why her client was so sympathetic (his personal story), and how he’d been wronged in an egregious way.
 In the end, I didn’t write the story—for complicated, boring reasons—but I still got to see Spaeth and her team pushing tirelessly to tell the client’s story in a way that, while still adhering to the truth, would also likely benefit his business greatly.

 Lou Grabowsky, chief operating officer at Grant Thornton LLP, one of the country’s largest accounting and consulting firms, has worked on projects for various clients with Spaeth since the 1980s.
 He doesn’t want to get too specific about which companies he’s brought Spaeth in to work with, or what exactly they’ve done.
 Not naming your clients is sometimes part of the media-relations game.
 But he will say that a few years ago she consulted when a large corporation was going through a bankruptcy restructuring.